How to Get a Family Leave Tax Credit for Your Business

 - The policy must include at least two weeks of paid family medical leave each year for "qualifying employees" who are full-time (pro-rated for part-time employees).

-- The amount of the payment must be less than 50 percent of the wages normally paid to the employee.
+- The amount of the payment must be la minimum of 50 percent of the wages normally paid to the employee.

 Other limitations and restrictions of the policy include: